US Monopolisation Cases

 The United States District Court for the Northern District of Illinois dismissed Viamedia’s refusal to deal claim on the basis that there may be sound business judgment behind Comcast’s alleged refusal to deal.
-The court specifically stated that the complaint did not ‘explain how Defendants’ refusal to deal . . . has no rational procompetitive purpose’ and that Comcast’s refusal ‘offers potentially improved efficiency’ because it removes Viamedia as a middleman.
+The court stated that the complaint did not ‘explain how Defendants’ refusal to deal . . . has no rational procompetitive purpose’ and reasoned that Comcast’s refusal ‘offers potentially improved efficiency’ because it removes Viamedia as a middleman.

 In re Humira (Adalimumab) Antitrust Litigation

 The District Court for the Northern District of Illinois dismissed a complaint alleging monopolisation based on the defendant developing and enforcing a ‘patent thicket’ around the blockbuster immunosuppressant Humira.
 The court dismissed the claim – which it characterised as a ‘new theory of § 2 antitrust liability’ – both because the ‘vast majority of the alleged scheme is immunized from antitrust scrutiny’ and because plaintiffs failed to allege antitrust injury.

 Among other things, plaintiffs argued that AbbVie engaged in unlawful monopolisation by developing over 100 patents for Humira.
 Plaintiffs alleged that ‘the sheer volume of AbbVie’s patents blocks entry regardless of whether individual challenged patents are adjudged invalid or non-infringed’.